 - postcolonial and global literature.

-Foundational courses provide the broad background needed to undergo independent research, while advanced graduate classes engage with cutting-edge faculty research and publication projects.
-Learn more about English PhD faculty and their areas of expertise.
+Foundational courses in English literature provide the broad background needed to undergo independent research, while advanced graduate classes engage with cutting-edge faculty research and publication projects.

 Special topics courses cover highly focused subject areas that have included the following.